Caroline Miles Visiting Scholarship

 To apply for this scholarship please submit the following:

-- 500-word statement summarising their research interests and what they hope to achieve during their visit
+- 500-word statement summarising your research interests and what you hope to achieve during your visit and provisional dates of arrival and departure.

 The application should be sent via email to the following address: firstname.lastname@example.org